HenriqueMartinsBotelho/configs/README.md

 - `Y`: Copy text and move cursor to the beginning of the next line
 - `p`: Paste text
 - `P`: Paste text and move cursor to the beginning of the next line

+### Shortcuts for Buffers, Windows, and tabs

+`Ctrl-w w`: Cycles through windows.
+`Ctrl-w h`: Moves the cursor to the window on the left.
+`Ctrl-w j`: Moves the cursor to the window below.
+`Ctrl-w k`: Moves the cursor to the window above.
+`Ctrl-w l`: Moves the cursor to the window on the right.

 ---